 • Maintenance treatment with immunotherapy

 Treatment of patients with high-risk neuroblastoma starts with chemotherapy, aimed at reducing the size of the tumor and eliminating metastases.
 This chemotherapy is called “induction chemotherapy".
 Two different treatment regimens are used in Europe: GPOH and Rapid-COJEC.
-Both Rapid-COJEC and GPOH (N5-N6) regimens are considered standard practice in several regions, and so far they have shown similar results.
+Both the Rapid-COJEC and the GPOH (N5-N6) regimens are considered standard practice in several regions.
+So far, they have shown similar results.

 In order to participate in a study please refer to your/your child’s doctor.